Impact of scale-height derivative on general relativistic slim disks in tidal disruption events: General relativistic stationary slim disk model

 where $\rho$ is the density, $p$ is the pressure, $S^{\alpha \beta}$ is the viscous stress tensor, $\tau^{\alpha \beta}= q^{\alpha} u^{\beta} + u^{\alpha} q^{\beta}$ with radiative energy flux $q^{\alpha}$.
 The mass conservation is given by $\displaystyle{(\rho u^i)_{\rm ;i}} = 0$ and the radial, and angular momentum conservations are given by $\displaystyle{T^{i r}_{; r} = 0}$ and $\displaystyle{\left(T^i_k \xi^k \right)_{; i}=0}$ respectively, where $\xi^k \equiv \delta_{\,\phi}^k$ is the azimuthal Killing vector and $\delta_{\,\phi}^k$ is the Kronecker delta.

 We solve the conservation equations for a stationary $\partial_t = 0 $ and axisymmetric $\partial_{\phi} = 0$ relativistic accretion disk with angular momentum loss due to the radiation.
 We take the vertical flow to zero in our model and obtain the vertically integrated conservation equations.
+The derivation of the conservation equations are given in appendix \ref{kmfv}, and here, we write them in terms of the dimensionless variables.

 In the steady state, the mass conservation equation results in

 where $\Sigma$ is the disk mid-plane surface density, {$r_{\rm g} = G M/c^2$ is the black hole radius}, $V$ is the radial velocity, and $\Delta_k = x^2 -2 x +j^2$ with $x = r/r_{\rm g}$ and dimensionless black hole spin $j = a/r_{\rm g}$ (see also Appendix \ref{kmfv}).
 The radial momentum conservation equation is given by